Shares in Polish bank PKO rise on buyback media report -analysts

 WARSAW, Sept 14 (Reuters) - Shares in state-run PKO BP PKO.WA rose 1.9% on Monday on a media report which said Poland's biggest lender was considering a share buyback, analysts said.

-"This news is definitely behind today's price rise, but one has to remember that such buybacks need regulator KNF approval first," said Kamil Stolarski, an analyst at Santander Bank Polska said.
+"This news is definitely behind today's price rise, but one has to remember that such buybacks need regulator KNF approval first," said Kamil Stolarski, an analyst at Santander Bank Polska.

+"PKO BP is a public company...
+Therefore, when asked whether the bank is considering buying back its own shares, the company cannot answer either in the affirmative or in the negative.
+All activities in this area must be approved by the KNF," PKO said.

 ($1 = 3.7514 zlotys)